creationix/howtonode.org/articles/grasshopper-shoutbox.markdown

 <grasshopper-shoutbox/boot.js>

-We're configuring Grashopper to use `views/layout` (extension not required) as layout file for the application and ask it to find all view templates within the `views` directory.
+We’re configuring Grashopper to use `views/layout` (extension not required) as layout file for the application and ask it to find all view templates within the `views` directory.
 Start the application with `node boot.js` and point your browser to <http://localhost:8080>.

 ## Happy Shouting!